-- (19) A Certificant shall not adopt any method of obtaining or retaining clients that lowers the standard of dignity of the profession.
-For greater certainty: - a) A Certificant shall not make a false or misleading communication about the size, scope or areas of competence of their practice or of any organization with which the Certificant is associated; - A Certificant shall not make false or misleading communications to the public or create unverifiable expectations regarding matters relating to financial planning or competence of the Certificant; and - c) A Certificant shall not give the impression that they are representing the views of FP Canada, the FP Canada Standards Council or any other group unless the Certificant has been authorized to do so. - (20) A Certificant shall provide prospective clients with: - a) A description of the services the Certificant will provide to the client; - b) An accurate and understandable description of: (i) any costs payable by the client; (ii) how the client will pay for the services provided; and (iii) how the Certificant and the Certificant's firm are compensated for providing the services and associated products;
+- (20) A Certificant shall not adopt any method, including marketing or other promotional methods, of obtaining or retaining clients that lowers the standard of dignity of the profession.
+For greater certainty: - a) A Certificant shall not market or promote their services in a manner that is misleading, confusing, or deceptive; - A Certificant shall not make a false or misleading communication about the size, scope or areas of competence of their practice or of any organization with which the Certificant is associated; - A Certificant shall not make false or misleading communications to the public or create unverifiable expectations regarding matters relating to financial planning or competence of the Certificant; and - d) A Certificant shall not give the impression that they are representing the views of FP Canada, or the FP Canada Standards Council unless the Certificant has been authorized to do so.